Trip Details

 • 1400m

 This city tour tour begins after breakfast at around 8.
 Your lunch will be managed by your guide.
-So, bring some money with your for personal expenses and for the lunch, Nepali currency recommended.
-We go to visit historical cultural heritages like Swoyambhunath, Kathmandu Durbar square, Buddhnath, Pashupatinath which are enlisted in UNESCO World Heritage sites.
+So, bring some money with you for personal expenses and lunch, Nepali currency is recommended.
+We go to visit historical cultural heritages like Swoyambhunath, Kathmandu Durbar Square, Buddhnath, and Pashupatinath which are enlisted as UNESCO World Heritage sites.

 • BF/Lunch/Dinner